 Step 7: Drying Your Jacket

 Air drying is the best option.
-Place your jacket on a dry, clean towel, or hang it up on a rack in a cool, well-ventilated area away from direct sun or heat sources.
+Place your jacket on a dry, clean towel or hang it on a rack in a cool, well-ventilated area away from direct sunlight or heat sources.
 Do not squeeze or pull the jacket to avoid injury.

 Step 8: Reapply Durable Water Repellent (DWR) Treatment

 Over time, the NT (DWR) application on your rain jacket may wear away.
-To restore the water-repellent properties, consider DWR treatment for reproofing.
+To restore the water-repellent properties, consider a DWR treatment to reproof.

 How To Wash a Patagonia Gore-Tex Jacket